Skip to Calculator

 For a faucet replacement that takes a plumber 45 minutes at $100/hr: $75 in labor plus parts.
 Doing it yourself saves $75 and takes you 2 hours, including two hardware store trips.
 That's your break-even calculation.

 For a water heater that takes a plumber 3 hours at $100/hr plus a $150 permit: $450 in labor plus permit.
-Doing it yourself (where legal) saves $450 and takes you half a day — plus the permit process and inspection coordination.
+Doing it yourself (where legal) saves $450 and takes you half a day, plus the permit process and inspection coordination.
 Worthwhile for some; not for others.
+If you're swapping to a high-efficiency model, check EPA WaterSense rebates before you start, as utility incentives can offset labor costs either way.